 Responsibilities of benefit fund PIEs

 Benefit funds may also be contribution funds.
 These are known as hybrid funds.

-Hybrid funds need to separate their benefit fund and contribution businesses to create two investor classes.
+Hybrid funds need to separate their benefit fund and contribution fund to create 2 investor classes.

 The benefit fund side of the hybrid treats its income as kept by the PIE and is taxed at 28%.

 The contribution side can be treated as a multi-rate PIE.